 A user persona is a fictional representation of your ideal customer.
-A persona is generally based on user research and incorporates the needs, goals, and observed behavior patterns of your target audience.
+As a UX designer, you’ll start the design process by conducting user research—building empathy with your target users and identifying exactly what they need from the product you’re designing.
+A persona is generally based on this user research and incorporates the needs, goals, and observed behavior patterns of your target audience.
 Check out the example below:

 - Who is my ideal customer?